 Does KT Tape work for pain?

-But overall, research finds that wrist taping has significant pain reduction with Kinesio Tape whether it’s used alone or with another intervention, as a 2021 literature review of 10 studies indicated.
+Overall, research finds that wrist taping has significant pain reduction with Kinesio Tape whether it’s used alone or with another intervention, as a 2021 literature review of 10 studies indicated.
 One issue the researchers found is that each study used a different set of comparisons, questionnaires and procedures, which can skew the review’s outcome.

 While KT Tape and Kinesio Tape proponents say that the tape “lifts” the skin to alleviate pressure on the tissues beneath the skin, the narrative doesn’t agree with basic human physiology.